 As mentioned before, finding quality products can be difficult because the law has not had a chance to impose regulations on the industry.
 CBD products and their uses can vary, so it’s important you make an informed decision.

-Arizona’s medical marijuana laws support shops and dispensaries in the local community.
-As long as you have a valid medical marijuana license, you should be able to find CBD products in your area.
+Arizona’s marijuana laws support shops and dispensaries in the local community, so you should be able to find CBD products in your area.

 However, remember that it may be hard to trace the source of these CBD products.
 Do your research online before committing to any particular item.
 Don’t let your hard-earned cash go to waste!